-In the environment, many different forms of chromium can exist, though only the trivalent (III) and hexavalent (VI) forms are of biological importance.
+Chromium can exist in many different forms, though only the trivalent (III) and hexavalent (VI) forms are of biological importance.
 In general, chromium (VI) is the predominantly soluble form in aquatic environments (USPHS 2000).

 Both chromium (III) and chromium (VI) can accumulate in many aquatic species (Kimbrough et al. 1999).
 Whilst chromium (III) is an essential trace element in animals, chromium (VI) is non-essential and toxic at low concentrations (USPHS 2000, Goyer 1996).
 Chromium (VI) compounds are corrosive, and allergic skin reactions readily occur following exposure.
 Damage to the kidney and liver has also been reported (USPHS 2000).